 - What situations does this document cover?

-What are some general tips to remember about sanitation?
+- What are some general tips to keep in mind about sanitation?

 It is important that all facilities are free from garbage, debris, filth, and potentially infectious materials.